Anwar8/Blaze/README.md

 Requirements for the XBlaze project

 ## Summary
-XBlaze is an extended finite element (XFE) program developed specifically for structures in fire.
+XBlaze is a finite element method (FEM) program developed specifically for structures in fire.
 It is explicitly designed from the ground up for scalability on high performance computing (HPC) facilities.
 The codebase is written in C++ and provides an interface for user customisation.

 ## Requirements
 ### Must have